ibm-cloud-docs/cis/cis-cli-plugin.md

 :   The ID of the DNS domain.
 Required.

 `--destination`
-:   Specify a COS bucket path or a LogDNA path where data will be pushed.
+:   Specify a COS bucket path or a LogDNA path where data is pushed.
     - Syntax for LogDNA Path: `https://{LOGS_REGION_URL}?hostname={DOMAIN}&apikey={LOGDNA_INGRESS_KEY}`

       Example: `'https://logs.eu-de.logging.cloud.ibm.com/logs/ingest?hostname=testv2_logpush&apikey=xxxxxx'`
       Syntax for COS Path: `cos://<BUCKET_OBJECT_PATH>?region=<REGION>&instance-id=<IBM_ClOUD_OBJECT_STORAGE_INSTANCE_ID>`
       Example: `'cos://cis-test-bucket/logs?region=us&instance-id=f75e6d90-4212-4026-851c-d572071146cd'`
       To separate logs in to daily subfolders, use the special string `{DATE}` in the bucket path.
-      It will be substituted with the date in `YYYYMMDD` format, for example '20190423'.
+      It is substituted with the date in `YYYYMMDD` format, for example '20190423'.
-      Subfolders will be created as appropriate, for example:
+      Subfolders are be created as appropriate, for example:
       `'cos://cis-test-bucket/logs/{DATE}?region=us&instance-id=f75e6d90-4212-4026-851c-d572071146cd'`

 `--name`